Location and Facilities

 and Mount Shasta

 , and 63 miles northeast of Redding via Hwy 299.
-The entrance fee (2013) is a rather high $8 per vehicle.
+The entrance fee (2019) is $10 per vehicle.
 The many services include a marina, fishing pier, general store, gift shop, cafe (with wi-fi), visitor center, cabins and a 121 site campground, set in wooded land close to but out of sight of the creek.
 The park road leads past the trailhead for the short hike to the falls, through the camping area and on to a promontory by the lake.
 Boats may be rented from here, to explore the 6 mile wide reservoir, which has good fishing for bass, trout and crappie.
 The 500 foot long stretch of sandy beach tends to be very busy in summer - the shallow waters are ideal for swimming and paddling, and the adjacent woods have plenty of nice picnic spots.

 Five miles of paths cross the mixed coniferous forest including Burney Creek Trail